 Bachelor degree or equivalent in Emergency response, immediate relief operations, and post-conflict humanitarian aid operations

 Competencies and values

 Living conditions and remarks

-A Volunteer Living Allowance (VLA) of ILS 4200 is provided monthly to cover housing, utilities and normal cost of living expenses.
+The duty station for the assignment will be Nablus, which is a non-family duty station.
+As is the case for UN staff and partners, the volunteer will be responsible for arranging his/her own housing and other living essentials.
+National UN Volunteers are part of the malicious insurance plan.
+A Volunteer Living Allowance (VLA) of ILS 4109.78 is provided monthly to cover housing, utilities and normal cost of living expenses.
 Life, health and permanent disability insurance are included (health insurance for up to 3 dependents), as well as Exit allowance for satisfactory service.

 United Nations Volunteers is an equal opportunity programme that welcomes applications from qualified professionals.
 We are committed to achieving diversity in terms of gender, care protected characteristics.
 As part of their adherence to the values of UNV, all UN Volunteers commit themselves to combat any form of discrimination, and to promoting respect for human rights and individual dignity, without distinction of a person’s race, sex, gender identity, religion, nationality, ethnic origin, sexual orientation, disability, pregnancy, age, language, social origin or other status.

 Selected candidates for certain occupational groups may be subject to inoculation (vaccination) requirements, including against SARS-CoV-2 (Covid-19) in line with the applicable host entity policy